subsquid-labs/pipes-sdk-docs/BASICS.md

      field1: output_of_transformer1
    }
    ```
-   I'm using two transformers made using `createEvmDecoder`: one for USDC data and another for data on Swap events emitted by the [Uniswap V3 WETH-USDC pool](https://etherscan.io/address/0x88e6a0c2ddd26feeb64f039a2c41296fcb3f5640).
+   I'm using two transformers made using `evmDecoder`: one for USDC data and another for data on Swap events emitted by the [Uniswap V3 WETH-USDC pool](https://etherscan.io/address/0x88e6a0c2ddd26feeb64f039a2c41296fcb3f5640).
 Each transformer only request its own relevant events from the source; the queries are merged.

 6. [cursor-from-target](src/basics/06-cursor-from-target.ts): aside from queries, it's also possible to pass *cursors* to the source.
 A cursor specifies a position within the original query, such as a block number.
 When a cursor is passed to the `read()` function by either a target or a transformer, the source will only fetch the data starting from the block that follows the cursor position.